Halle Tecco: On self-care and IVF

 As big fans of everything self-care, we were super excited to chat with Halle Tecco, Founder and CEO of Natalist, science-backed fertility products curated for women trying to conceive.
 You can call it "the self-care of conception".

-Tell us about your journey to motherhood.
+On her journey to motherhood.

 It took me over four years and a good deal of science to become a mom.
 During those long months of repeated negative pregnancy tests, I felt disconnected from my body which just wasn’t getting pregnant.
 I see now that my journey worked out as it should have.
 My relationship with my partner grew stronger as we learned patience and how to work together as a team—skills that have translated well to parenting a toddler!